evildmp/diataxis-documentation-framework/reference-explanation.rst

 ..  sidebar::

-	To help avoid being mislead by intuition, see :ref:`compass`.
+	To help avoid being misled by intuition, see :ref:`compass`.

-**Reference** is what a user needs in order help *apply* knowledge and skill, while they are working.
+**Reference** is what a user needs in order to help them *apply* knowledge and skill, while they are working.

 **Explanation** is what someone will turn to to help them *acquire* knowledge